renaissance-publishing/renaissance/content/chapters/18_backgrounds_traits_classes_and_powers.md

 ---
-Backgrounds, Traits, Classes and Powers
+title: Backgrounds, Traits, Classes and Powers
 ---

 See the Character Creation rules.